Music Myths and other Silly Things

 Mama Cass Elliot was most notably a member of "The Mamas and The Papas" the 1960's folk sensations that had hits with "California Dreaming" and "Monday Monday" among others.
 After the band broke up Elliot had a moderately successful solo career.
 While on tour in London, England she passed away July 29, 1974.
 She died of a heart attack and while no doubt being overweight as well as binge diets, drug use, alcohol and busy tour schedules were contributing factors she did not as the vicious rumor indicates, from choking on a ham sandwich.
 This stems from an initial remark made by a medical examiner on scene at the time of her death.
 He reported that there was a ham sandwich present and she most likely choked on it.
 Fact is she had ordered a sandwich but she had never taken a single bite before she succumbed to her heart attack.
 This is confirmed by the Coroners report as well as others on site investigating her death.
 To anyone who considers themselves at all knowledgeable about popular music this has been known since shortly after her death in 1974.

 I was very recently listening to a radio program about music and movies where the hosts were joking about the death of Cass Elliot.
 Their misinformed and callous behaviour inspired the topic for today's posting.
-If you didn't know, that's OK but consider yourselves a little better informed today but I would expect more from people who are so-called professionals in the 'business'.
-Let's stop the body shaming today.
+If you didn't know, that's OK but consider yourselves a little better informed today, but I would expect more from people who are so-called professionals in the 'business'.
+Let's stop the lies and body shaming today.

 "Puff the Magic Dragon" is not about smoking Marijuana.
 Sorry, but no it's just not.
 Confirmed by the original author of the poem Leonard Lipton, who gave it to a University classmate named Peter Yarrow.
 Yarrow who wrote additional lyrics to make the hit song sung by his later band "Peter, Paul and Mary" (1963) says it's about what you hear, growing up and a loss of childhood innocence.
 My mother said they had to replace the needle on the record player because I made her play the song so much as a young child.
 Yes, I said needle and record player, look it up ;)